sborrazas/redux-apimap/README.md

     request will be sent (overrides `json` option).
   * `json` (optional, default `false`) — If true, a JSON-formatted HTTP request will be sent.
 This also sets the `Accept` header to `application/json`.
+  * `baseUrl` – If present, prefixes every path with this URL.
   * Any additional options that can be sent to the [fetch API](https://fetch.spec.whatwg.org/) function.